 - I’m going to interrupt our pattern of withdrawal from each other

 It may take a while for this to work.
 You are trying to break a pattern to which you have both become accustomed.
 It’s scary to get vulnerable after withdrawal.
 As parents, we need to keep showing up in a soft yet strong way.
 We need to continually show our child that we are fighting for our relationship with them.
 We have to prove – with anti-withdrawal behavior – that we are committed to them no matter what they say or do.
 Over time, we can replace the withdrawal cycle with supportive, loving, and nurturing parenting.

 Getting help with withdrawal

 It is often very difficult and sometimes impossible for a parent to reconnect with a withdrawn child without help.
-Don’t hesitate to seek professional support from a therapist.
+Don’t hesitate to seek professional support from a therapist, counselor, or coach.
 You should definitely seek professional help in the following cases:

 - Your child refuses to engage with you and keeps you at arm’s length.

 - You learn your child was or is currently engaging in dangerous behaviors.
 This may include an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.

 - You suspect your child was or may be engaging in dangerous behaviors.
 These may include an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.